-In the upper basins of the Alps, the Pyrenees and the Central Mountains, mountain torrents are equipped with thousands of torrential correction dams.
+In the headwaters of the Alps, the Pyrenees and the Massif Central, mountain torrents are equipped with thousands of torrential check dams.
 What are they used for?
 They limit erosion and some of the risks associated with the torrential nature of these rivers.
 These structures have an important role in protecting mountain societies.
 They also have an impact on the environment through the stabilization of erosive processes.
 Their design requires an understanding of their effects on torrent activity and in particular on floods.
-This article recalls, through references to pioneer publications, how the current vision of the role played by torrential correction dams has emerged and evolved.
-We will see that a structure as simple as a dam filled with rollers can be built for very different purposes and have very specific effects and functions depending on its location and characteristics.
+This article recalls, through references to pioneer publications, how the current vision of the role played by check dams in torrents has emerged and changed through time.
+We shall see that a structure as simple as a check dam filled by pebbles can be built for very different purposes and have very specific effects and functions depending on its location and characteristics.

 1. An old need for protection against floods and erosion